geromath/ToDoMe/README.md

 # Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Make sure you have a GitHub account
+Fork the repository on GitHub

 # Authors
 - Mathias